-Interactions with prescribers
+Interactions with HCPs

 Healthcare professionals need access to high quality up-to-date information to help them make the best treatment choices for their patients.